adroaldof/python-clean-architecture/README.md

 ## Tests

-The tests can be run according your needs
+The tests can be run according the needs

 ```bash
 make unit-tests